CsBigDataHub/working-with-vim/pages/modes.md

 ## NORMAL Mode

-To realize the strength of Vim, you need to <strong>make NORMAL mode your default mode</strong>.
+To realize the strength of Vim, you need to **make NORMAL mode your default mode**.
 I don't like telling people what to do, no vim shaming here, but the majority of power and commands are used in NORMAL mode.

 You use `Esc` to return to NORMAL mode after inserting text, so I will  mash the Esc key often.
 Every time I finish an edit, or make a change, I'm constantly returning to NORMAL mode.